By You Yunting

 9. Matters for Attention in the Patent Preliminary Injunction Application in China(I)

-For further information, please contact the lawyer as listed below or through the methods in our CONTACTS.
+For further information, please contact the lawyer as listed above or through the methods in our CONTACTS.

 Bridge IP Law Commentary’s posts, including the comments and opinions contained herein, shall not be construed as the legal advice on any issues related.
 The contents are for general information purposes only.
 Anyone willing to quote or refer the posts to any other publications or for any other purposes, no matter there’s benefits gained or not, shall first get the written consent from Bridge IP Law Commentary and used under the discretion of us.
 As to the application of the reprint permission for any of our posts, please email us to the above addresses.
 The publication of this post or transmission of it through mail, internet or other methods does not constitute an attorney-client relationship.
 The views set forth here are of due diligence, neutrality and impartiality, representing our own opinions only and are our original works.